Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Introduction

-Coupled map lattices, one of the simplest mathematical models for spatially extended systems, where the continuous dynamical variables are on the discrete (lattice) space with discrete time, have been studied extensively \cite{kaneko1989pattern, kaneko1989diffusion, oliveira2014statistical, yan2024prethermalization}, primarily in terms of their macroscopic behavior.
-However, a comprehensive microscopic understanding remains elusive.
+Coupled map lattices, one of the simplest mathematical models for spatially extended systems, where the continuous dynamical variables are on the discrete (lattice) space with discrete time, have been studied extensively \cite{kaneko1989pattern, kaneko1989diffusion, oliveira2014statistical, yan2024prethermalization}.
+They are a powerful framework for modeling and understanding spatiotemporal complexity in high-dimensional systems.
+They combine simple local nonlinear dynamics with spatial coupling, making them ideal for exploring how interactions lead to emergent collective behavior.
+However, while coupled map lattices are often analyzed through macroscopic observables (e.g., global order parameters and Lyapunov spectra), a comprehensive microscopic understanding remains elusive.

 A recent study \cite{russomanno2023spatiotemporally} identified interesting phase transitions in a system of locally coupled dissipative kicked rotors by exploring statistical observables such as variance of the momentum distribution, averaged kinetic energy and largest Lyapunov exponents.
-Their phase diagram indicated transitions among ``trivial", ``pattern", ``spatiotemporal ordering" and chaotic states, yet the underlying mechanisms are unclear especially connecting the bifurcations in the single rotor model.
+Their phase diagram indicated transitions among ``trivial", ``pattern", ``spatiotemporal ordering" and chaotic states, yet the underlying mechanisms remain unclear, particularly in relation to the bifurcations in the single-rotor model.

 Simulations drawn from random initial conditions already indicate that ``pattern" and ``spatiotemporal ordering" have different aspects.
 In Fig.\ref{fig-intro}, we illustrate six different snapshots of the rotor momenta, corresponding to different parameter regions.
 The patterns on the first row clearly exhibit spatial and temporal periodicity, whereas those on the second row appear chaotic in time, space or both.
 Many questions arise: how does the stationary (or frozen) state observed in Fig.\ref{fig-intro}(a) transition into temporal period-$2$ states featuring spatially alternating patterns, as illustrated in Figs.\ref{fig-intro}(b)-(c)?
-How are these transitions connected to the dynamics of the single rotor model?
-And how can these patterns be characterized to effectively capture their spatial and temporal patterns?
+How are these transitions connected to the dynamics of the single-rotor model?
+And how can these patterns be effectively captured both spatially and temporally?

-These questions motivate us to investigate microscopic dynamics and analyze bifurcations in the simplest states, as more complex states emerging from random initial conditions can be understood through these elementary states and the multistability inherent in the single rotor model.
+These questions motivate us to investigate microscopic dynamics and analyze bifurcations in the simplest states, as more complex states emerging from random initial conditions can be understood through these elementary states and the multistability inherent in the single-rotor model.
 Our advancements can be summarized as follows:

 (i) the detailed bifurcations in the single dissipative kicked rotor is analyzed, which provides key insights into the patterns observed in the weakly coupled system; the coexistence of the chaotic and regular attractors already exists at the level of a single rotor;